siobhanlgorman/Sourdough-Bakes/README.md

 ## Fonts

+Body Lora, sans serif
+Headings and logo Poppins sans serif

 ## Colours

-* The colour theme is based around the colour of the business logo which is # dark green.
+* The colour theme is based around the colour of the business logo which is color: #5b8030; dark green.
 The other green shades on the site and the are chosen to  and to conjure up the ehtos of the business which is natural, organic, healthy food - so green shades I kept the background neutral white to keep contrast high and the charcoal text font colour is less harsh to the users' eyes than black.

+    body font color: #3a3a3a;

 ## Images